Skip to Content

 These accreditations mean that your degree is internationally-recognised, making it easier to arrange a student exchange and find employment overseas.

-Massey University will teach you skills in using up-to-date technology, and you will obtain deep insights into the communication industries.
+Massey University will teach you skills in using up-to-date technology, and you will have the opportunity to obtain deep insights into the communication industries.
 Massey opens the door for you to become a communication entrepreneur who understands how to develop new business models and can offer thought leadership in this rapidly evolving area of professional work.

 The Bachelor of Communication offers you many opportunities to apply your learning to real-world problems.

 In your first year, you complete a core of set courses as part of your degree.
-It means you get to meet other BC students as a group and form an overview of all parts of communication before you specialise.
+The first year core means you get to meet other BC students as a group and form an overview of all parts of communication before you specialise.
 At the start of your second year you choose the area you are most interested in (your major).
 You also choose a second field of interest (your minor) and from a huge range of optional (elective) courses.

-You’ll gain from the experience of the University and our world-renowned staff.
-Massey has the oldest journalism school in New Zealand, and our marketing communication major is the longest-standing in New Zealand.
+You’ll gain from the experience of the University and our internationally renowned staff.
+Massey has the oldest journalism school in New Zealand.
 Our teachers in the Bachelor of Communication expressive arts courses (theatre, creative writing and media production) have won five national teaching awards.

 You’ll study both business and humanities subjects.
-You’ll probably discover that neither is what you expected and you love most the one you didn’t think you would!
+You’ll probably discover that neither is what you expected and you love most a subject you didn’t think you would!

 Communication roles have grown hugely in the last few years - to a point where they are recognised by most companies as highly strategic and at the heart of a successful business.
 This rapidly expanding area of professional work features a wide variety of jobs and exciting opportunities.